Any links to Amazon are affiliate links.

 - Thomas.
 Brayden really loves Thomas the Tank Engine toys.

 - Stacking rings.
 This is a toy the kids both enjoyed from a young baby up to an older toddler.
 As Brayden got older, we changed the way we would play with it and focus on colors.
 Fisher-Price Rock-A-Stack

 - Nesting/stacking cups.
 Both of our children enjoyed this toy, but especially Kaitlyn.
 Nesting Stacking Cups 5 pieces PVC-Free

 - Push Along Toy.
 Both kids loved their toy that you push while they were learning to walk.

 - Links.
 This toy is a great toy on its own, but it also works great to secure toys to the car seat or stroller, especially during the period where baby loves to throw the toys out.
-Here is the link: Baby Einstein Links
+Here is the link: Toy links.

 - Play phone.
 Brayden loved this, Kaitlyn loves it more.
 She is a great mimic of her mommy already 🙂